unicode-org/icu4x/docs/design/data_pipeline.md

 - struct with fixed keys and values of one of these types

 An open-ended map with string keys is discouraged, because in most cases, a struct with fixed keys can be used.
 If a map with variable keys is required, a LiteMap should be used in the Rust data struct definition.

-The data type should be appropriate for fast evaluation at runtime.
-For example, it is not recommended for ICU4X to request a pattern string such as `#,##0.00` for number formatting; instead, it should request a struct corresponding to the parsed version of that pattern string, such that ICU4X doesn't need to parse it at runtime.

 ### Response Variables